-The media use this tool too, most of the time to benchmark competitors in B2C (business to consumer) service provision and to collect data to support press articles.
+The media use this tool too, most of the time to benchmark competitors in press articles.

-This kind of project must be done in a professional and reliable manner.
-Care must be taken to follow the MSPA Guidelines for data publishing in order to maintain the reputation of your company and of mystery shopping as a technique.
+B2C (business to consumer) service provision and to collect data to support must be taken to follow the MSPA Guidelines for data publishing in order to maintain the reputation of your company and of mystery shopping as a technique.